 - Then make sure that Airplane feature is off so your device can access the network without interference from other signals.

-- Finally, look into resetting Network Settings, which will help restore the connection between your phone and the network provider’s servers.
+- Finally, look into resetting Network, which will help restore the connection between your phone and the provider’s servers.

 Reset Network Settings

-- Restart Your Device: This should be the first thing you try when experiencing any issue with your device.
+- Restart Your Android Phone: This should be the first thing you try when experiencing any issue with your device.
 Restarting your phone can solve many issues, so turn off your device, wait 15 seconds, and then power it up again.

 Remove And Re-Insert Sim Card